ahmedraza18/100-days-of-code/Day9/JavaScript/Color Game/readme.md

 CSS
 JS

-This is a javascript color game which will help you in improving your RGB concept , a very fun way to learn RGB via playing my color Game
+This is a javascript color game which will help you in improving your RGB concept , a very fun way to learn RGB via playing this color Game